moomoomoo309/G_LiteFork/README.md

   - Press Print to print out the output
 - or
   - Press File to get your output as a txt file.
+- (Optional) Press clean to remove the leftover files.
 - Done!